Adelic line bundles on quasi-projective varieties: Intersection theory

 Let $f: X\to Y$ be a projective and flat morphism of noetherian schemes of pure relative dimension $n$.
 The Deligne pairing is a multi-linear functor

-The functor refines the intersection of the Chern classes of the line bundles, and satisfies many natural functorial properties, including the base change property, the multi-linearity, the symmetry, and the induction formula.
+The functor refines the intersection of the Chern classes of the line bundles.
+It satisfies many natural functorial properties, including the base change property, the multi-linearity, the symmetry, and the induction formula.

 For a brief history of pairing, the case $n=0$ is just the norm functor $N_{X/Y}$.
-Deligne \cite{Del} constructed the functor for $n=1$, and speculates a similar pairing for general $n$.
-For general $n$, the pairing was constructed by Elkik \cite{Elk1} for any $f$ which is projective, flat and further Cohen--Macaulay, and by Munoz Garcia \cite{MG} for any $f$ which is projective, equi-dimensional and of finite Tor-dimension (which implies the projective and flat case).
+Deligne \cite{Del} constructed the functor for $n=1$ and speculated a similar pairing for general $n$.
+Deligne's major motivation is to formulate an arithmetic Riemann--Roch theorem for families of curves.
+We will not need this formulation here, but we refer interested readers to \S\ref{app sec surface} for a sketch on it.
+For general $n$, the pairing was constructed by Elkik \cite{Elk1} for any $f$ which is projective, flat, and further Cohen--Macaulay, and by Munoz Garcia \cite{MG} for any $f$ which is projective, equi-dimensional and of finite Tor-dimension (which implies the projective and flat case).
 Moreover, Ducrot \cite{Duc} had a different treatment of the projective and flat case.

 If $X$ and $Y$ are smooth varieties over $\CC$ and $f$ is smooth, and if $L_1,\cdots,L_{n+1}$ are endowed with smooth hermitian metrics, then the metrics transfer to a canonical smooth hermitian metric on $\pair{L_1, \cdots, L_{n+1}}$, as constructed by Deligne \cite{Del} and Elkik \cite{Elk2}.
-As we will prove later, the metric construction can be generalized to the projective and flat case, and in this case the Deligne pairing transfer continuous metrics to continuous metrics.
+As we will prove later, the metric construction can be generalized to the projective and flat case, and in this case, the Deligne pairing transfers continuous metrics to continuous metrics.

-Our goal here is to extend the Deligne pairing to adelic line bundles.
-The main result of this section is as follows.
+Our goal is to extend the Deligne pairing to adelic line bundles.
+This section's main result is as follows.

 \begin{thm} \kkk Let $Y$ be a flat and essentially quasi-projective integral scheme over $k$.
 Let $f: X\to Y$ be a projective and flat morphism of relative dimension $n$.
 Assume that $X$ is integral and $Y$ is normal.
 Then the Deligne pairing induces a symmetric and multilinear functor